 Our farm works in harmony with nature’s rhythms and designs for nutrient cycling.
 Our food is grown in soil that is alive with microorganisms.
 The plants are exposed to adverse weather conditions and pests.
 As a result, our food is rich in nutrients that heal rather than harm our bodies.
 If you want your food to be your medicine, and your medicine your food, you want to eat food grown like ours!

-Our CSA is a group of local people who purchase an annual membership and commit to one work day.
-In return, they receive a 10% discount on our produce and eggs.
+Our CSA is a group of local people who purchase an annual membership and commit to pitchin’ in at some point during the growing season.
+In return, they receive a 10% discount on our products.
 Unlike most CSAs, where you buy a set share and pre-pay for the full amount, we like to keep it flexible so you can get more of what you want and less filler items.
 Members are invited to come out and visit the gardens, and if they are keen on putting in some sweat equity, getting their hands dirty doing some work.
-We welcome and appreciate the help and your time spent pitching in can translate into further discounts.
-We also operate a food scrap collection system where scraps become chicken food and compost rather than rotting in a landfill.
+We welcome and appreciate the help!
+We also operate a food scrap collection system where scraps become chicken or pig food and compost rather than rotting in a landfill.

 122 Highway 53 RR1

 Our vegetables and fruits are available in-season.
 Some items that we produce in higher quantities (such as raspberries) are available frozen as well as fresh.
 Eggs are available year round.

 CSA memberships are for one year.
 We will send out a weekly email advertising what is available.
 Members can choose to pick-up their order from the farm or “shop” the gardens to select the items they want.
 In town deliveries can happen weekly.